bacongobbler/draft/docs/tutorials/install-cloud.md

-# Cloud installations and Advanced Configuration
+# Cloud Installation and Advanced Configuration

 In certain situations, users are given a Kubernetes cluster with security constraints such as